For students, early career and junior researchers

 Navigate the intricacies of evaluating complex programs within public health palliative care, emphasizing methodologies and insights crucial for effective program assessment and improvement.
 In this session we will discuss how traditional evaluation approaches can introduce inappropriate assumptions for complex problems, and when applied in the wrong context, can waste time, money, and human resources, and compromise the utility of the findings.
 The session will be participatory; we will develop some complexity-informed evaluation designs for research questions contributed by workshop attendees.
 We will also discuss methods to develop evaluation models of complex public health palliative care programs.

-Invited participants will be charged a total fee of CHF 480.
+Thanks to the generous support of the Swiss National Science Foundation (SNSF) , we are able to cover the costs of accommodation and meals for all non-Swiss participants.
 This includes board and lodging, but not travel expenses.
 The Academy will take place in the castle Münchenwiler (close to Bern).